BasemSuleiman/2023_Anomaly_Detection_IoT/README.md

 "Privacy-Aware Anomaly Detection in IoT Environments using FedGroup: A Group-Based Federated Learning Approach" is the extended study of our previous work.
 Where you can find all the information in the folder "2023"

 ### Original Data
-Our dataset was obtained from the UNSW IoT analytics team, which we cited properly in the paper.
+Our dataset was obtained from the UNSW IoT analytics team, and we cited the data properly in the paper.
-Link to the original data: https://iotanalytics.unsw.edu.au/attack-data.html Under "Instructions", "Flow Data" and "Annotations" are two folders of original datasets.
+Link to the original data: https://iotanalytics.unsw.edu.au/attack-data.html.
+Under "Instructions", "Flow Data" and "Annotations" are two folders of original datasets.
-And "here" link also including the information about the device and the attacker.
+The "here" link also includes information about the device and the attacker.

 Cite the data: Hamza, A., Habibi Gharakheili, H., Benson, T. A., and Sivaraman, V. , “ Detecting Volumetric Attacks on LoT Devices via SDN-Based Monitoring of MUD Activity ” , Proc.
 ACM SOSR, San Jose, CA, USA, Apr, 2019.
 DOI: 10.1145/3314148.3314352